-Real Estate CAM (common area maintenance) accounting
+Real Estate CAM (common area maintenance) Accounting FAQs

-What are CAM expenses?
+1. What are CAM expenses?

 Tenants are charged their pro-rata share of these charges on an annual basis.
 Specifically, the tenant’s share would be the percentage of the tenant rentable space to the total rentable space of the property.

+Real estate CAM charges are not included in the asset value of the lease.
+Instead, they are expensed in the year they’re incurred.
 It’s important to scrutinize CAM charges to be sure that capital costs are not included in the expenses.
 This is a frequent error and thus tenants must be vigilant that capital costs are not included in the CAM charges.

 Another key factor in CAM charges is the issue of establishing a cap and floor to the charges.
 CAM charges can fluctuate and thus it’s important to establish limits on the degree by which the charges can extend.

-What are leasehold improvements?
+1. What are leasehold improvements?

 Leasehold improvements are typically provided over and above the building allowance.
 The tenant will typically amortize the improvements over the term of the lease, and in most cases the improvements revert to the building owner upon lease termination.

 CAM and LHI are two areas of lease management that require careful and diligent attention.
-Both areas are subject to negotiation, and CRE managers should strive to leverage these factors to their advantage during initial lease negotiations.
+Both areas are subject to negotiation, and your organization should strive to leverage these factors to their advantage during initial lease negotiations.